ircv3/ircv3-specifications/extensions/websocket.md

 ## Security considerations

 Clients and servers SHOULD impose limits on the maximum size of messages they will accept, in order to prevent denial-of-service attacks.
+The limits SHOULD reflect the increased total line lengths allowed by the [`message-tags`](./message-tags) specification.

+## Other implementation considerations

+This section is non-normative.

+Given the numerous implementations in the wild predating this specification, servers and clients should strive for maximum compatibility.

+In addition to the compatibility considerations previously noted, clients may wish to support legacy servers that are unaware of subprotocols.
+The standard JavaScript API for WebSockets will [reject the connection](https://fetch.spec.whatwg.org/#concept-websocket-establish) if none of the client's desired subprotocols could be negotiated.
+In this case, the client could attempt another connection without subprotocol negotiation.